Distance: 24 miles out and back Elevation gain: 3110 ft

 3) It has the best vistas.
 Like the other big climbing rides in the area, it has jaw-dropping vistas of the Owens Valley below, but the other rides climb the east side of the Sierra, so they look east and have as a backdrop the White Mountains to the east, which are unprepossessing heaps of brown, while this one climbs into the White Mountains and looks west, so it has as a backdrop the incomparable Eastern Sierra ridges to the west;

-4) The thrill factor is unmatched.
-The last 4 miles of the ride out plus the first 4 of the return may well be the most electrifying (read: terrifying) riding I’ve ever seen—without doubt, this rides goes to 11.
+4) The thrill factor is very high.
+The last 3 miles of the ride out plus the first 3 of the return are some of the most electrifying (or terrifying) riding I’ve ever done—fast, serpentining curves with enormous vistas and a drop-off on your right.

-Before doing this ride, make sure that the roads are all open and the Visitor Center at Shulman Grove is open.
+Before doing this ride, make sure that the roads are all passable and the Visitor Center at Shulman Grove is open.
+(Typically the Visitor Center closes some time in October.
+The road is “open”—i.e. ungated—all year, because there are things at the top of the road people have to get to, but it’s “unmaintained,” that is, heavily snowed in.)
 Also, ask yourself about your threshold for acrophobia and fear of falling, because you’re going to be doing some steep descending on narrow, twisting roads with world-class drop-offs and no guardrails.

 To see the good bristlecone pines (and you want to), bring walking shoes, because there are no visually striking pines right by the Visitor Center—see below for an explanation.

 This is the only ride of any interest in the 395 corridor that is on the east side of the highway.
-Start at the intersection of Hwy 395 and Hwy 168E.
+Start at the intersection of Hwy 395 and Hwy 168E (Hwy 168W goes west from downtown).
 There’s a parking lot there, by the little kiosk with information about the bristlecone pines and other features of interest in the area.
 I encourage you to read the literature to get your bearings.
 You’ll be guided by signage to the bristlecone pine forest all along your route.

 Looking down on White Mountain Road and ridges to the south